 The anime is accused of this more with all the Les Yay and Shout Outs (even compared to the manga)

 For Tsukasa fans, the volleyball scene in the OVA.
-Her sister smacks her in the face with the ball, she tries to give it her all for once, and she still loses the game.
-One could argue that it wouldn't be Tsukasa if she won, but still.
-She says, "Next time...", but given the "grand finale" feel to the OVA, it doesn't seem like there will be a next time.
+Her sister smacks her in the face with the ball, she tries to give it her all for once, but she still loses the game.
+One could reasonably argue that it wouldn't really be Tsukasa if she won, but still.
+She says, "Next time...", but given the "grand finale" feel to the OVA, it doesn't seem like there will ever be a next time.